-The advent of wide-bandgap devices such as gallium nitride (GaN) is enabling a new generation of power-conversion designs not previously possible with silicon metal-oxide semiconductor field-effect transistors (MOSFETs).
-These designs enable systems to reach new levels of power density and efficiency.
+Gallium nitride (GaN) enables a new generation of power conversion designs not possible before.
+These designs allow systems to reach unprecedented levels of power density and efficiency while delivering the reliability and the ruggedness that the power supply engineers expect.
 GaN-based solutions can be incorporated into power supplies throughout data centers, from the AC mains to the individual points of load (POLs).
 GaN also enables new architectures such as high-voltage DC distribution systems.

 Figure 1 illustrates the major blocks of power supplies in today’s systems.